 You checked your grades and your GPA is 2.0.
 A little confused about what exactly a 2.0 GPA means?
 Does it need improvement or are you good to go?
 Read on to find out.

-- The national average GPA is 3.0 which means a 2.0 is well below average and has room to be improved.
+- The national average GPA is 3.0 which means a 2.0 is well below average.

 Is a 2.0 GPA good?